imeMFK01/ProcessTrialtrove/README.md

 where the file names input.xlsx and output.txt may be replaced.

-For the project entitled "Outcome Differences by Sex in Oncology Clinical Trials", Ashwin wrote the program query_sex_differences.py which uses the auxiliary file  sex_trial_keyword_list.py.
+For the project entitled "Outcome Differences by Sex in Oncology Clinical Trials", Ashwin wrote the program query_sex_differences.py that uses the auxiliary file  sex_trial_keyword_list.py.
 The purpose of query_sex_differences.py is to find a subset of clinical trials in which the Trialtrove curators may have found  a comparison of males vs. females for outcomes or side effects.
 Usage: python3 query_sex_differences.py